Mary Jordan (filmmaker): Controversy

 In November 2018, Jordan filed a report to the Estonian police about a xenophobic attack against her in the Estonian capital Tallinn.
 Jordan said one of the attackers wore a badge of the right-radical political party EKRE.
 The police later issued a statement that they were unable to verify the report and started an investigation into Jordan instead.
-In the course of the criminal proceedings, it was confirmed that Mary Kross had knowingly given false testimony to the police on several occasions as a victim during the interrogation.
-Mary Kross was charged with making false statements.In October 2019 The Harju District Court ended the case against Jordan upon the request of the Prosecutor without charges.
+In the course of the criminal proceedings, it was confirmed that Jordan had knowingly given false testimony to the police on several occasions as a victim during the interrogation.
+Jordan was charged with making false statements.
+In October 2019 The Harju District Court ended the case against Jordan upon the request of the Prosecutor without charges.
 EKRE Chairman and Minister of Interior Mart Helme called the court ruling "absurd" and said the prosecution's motives to end the case look "politically motivated".
 Jordan issued a statement re-confirming that the attack against her had taken place, that she finds it shameful that the case turned into "media circus" instead of finding the culprits but she prefers not to spend more time on this and considers the case closed.
 She was fined €3000 for making false statements.